Chapter 03 — Autonomous Kernels

 - rerun Gate A only

-- proceed only when it returns exit code
+- proceed only if it returns exit code

 0